 Dissertation Grants 2025

-Applications for grants that open for application in autumn 2025 are submitted in the Cancer Foundation Finland’s electronic grant application system.
-A research protocol and a list of the applicant’s publications shall be appended to the application.
-Applications can be submitted between 2 June and 20 August 2025.
-The grant application system closes on Wednesday 20 August at the end of the day.
+Applications for grants that open for application in 2026 are submitted in the Cancer Foundation Finland’s electronic grant application system.
+A research plan and a list of the applicant’s publications shall be appended to the application.
+Applications can be submitted between 1 June and 19 August 2026.
+The grant application system closes on Wednesday 19 August at 23:59.
 Applications cannot be supplemented after the deadline.
 Late applications will be rejected, as will applications that do not comply with the instructions.

 Only one application per applicant will be considered.
 The Cancer Foundation Finland’s dissertation grants are awarded only once to the same person.